JackieChengZhang/JackieChengZhang.github.io/_news/announcement_3.md

 related_posts: false
 ---

-# 🎉 My First Website is Live! 🚀
+# :smile: My First Website is Live! :sparkles:

 Welcome to Cheng Zhang's personal website! :sparkles: :smile: :tada: :tada: :tada:

 After a lot of hard work and debugging, my first website is finally live!
-Huge thanks to everyone who supported and helped along the way! 🌟 This is an important milestone in my learning and growth, and I hope you all enjoy it.
-Feel free to share your thoughts and feedback! 💡
+Huge thanks to everyone who supported and helped along the way!
+This is an important milestone in my learning and growth, and I hope you all enjoy it.
+Feel free to share your thoughts and feedback!

-Looking forward to more projects and updates ahead! 🌱
+Looking forward to more projects and updates ahead!

-#️⃣ #MyFirstWebsite #WebDevelopment #ProjectLaunch
+#MyFirstWebsite #WebDevelopment #ProjectLaunch